jorgecarleitao/schemaflow/docs/index.rst

 This is a package to write robust pipelines for data science and data engineering in Python.
 Thanks for checking it out.

+The pipelines written in schemaflow's API are aware of how they change the underlying schema of the data that comes in.
+This implies that you have a great balance between freedom to use generic data representations (e.g. pyspark, Pandas, H2O, sklearn) but also great control on how the data schema is flowing through the pipeline.

 When to use this package
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Use it when you are fairly certain that:

-* there is the need for a complex data pipeline (e.g. more than 4 data sources)
+* there is the need for a complex data pipeline (e.g. more than 1 data source and different data types)
 * the data transforms are expensive (e.g. Spark, Hive, SQL)
 * your data pipeline aims to be maintainable and reusable (e.g. production code)